 Or more detailed:

-“We’re excited to celebrate how our food co-op is committed to our community.
+“We’re excited to celebrate how our food co-op is committed to diversity, equity & inclusion — and representing the whole community.
 Did you know that we’re locally owned by over ____ members, provide good jobs to ____ people, and purchase more that $____ from local producers every year?”

 “And we’re not alone!
-The Neighboring Food Co-op Association includes more than 35 food co-ops and start-ups that are locally owned by more than 130,000 people across the Northeast, providing good jobs to 2,000 people, and purchasing more than $60 million from local producers every year.”
+The Neighboring Food Co-op Association includes 40 food co-ops and startups that are locally owned by more than 150,000 people across the Northeast, providing good jobs to 2,450 people, and selling more than $93 million in local products every year.”

 - Help Your Members Share Your Co-op: